apache/pekko/docs/src/main/paradox/general/stream/stream-design.md

-# Design Principles behind Pekko Streams
+# Design Principles behind Apache Pekko Streams

 It took quite a while until we were reasonably happy with the look and feel of the API and the architecture of the implementation, and while being guided by intuition the design phase was very much exploratory research.
 This section details the findings and codifies them into a set of principles that have emerged during the process.

 @@@ note

-As detailed in the introduction keep in mind that the Pekko Streams API is completely decoupled from the Reactive Streams interfaces which are an implementation detail for how to pass stream data between individual operators.
+As detailed in the introduction, keep in mind that the Pekko Streams API is completely decoupled from the Reactive Streams interfaces which are an implementation detail for how to pass stream data between individual operators.

 @@@